 New Jersey Tree Recovery Campaign Provides Free Tree Seedlings to Madison Residents

-Free tree seedlings will be available to Madison residents on April 20, 2015 as part of the New Jersey Tree Recovery Campaign.
+Free tree seedlings will be available to Madison residents on Friday, April 26, 2019 as part of the New Jersey Tree Recovery Campaign.
 This program helps communities replace trees damaged or destroyed by super storm Sandy.
-From Noon to 2 p.m. and 5 to 6 p.m. on Monday, April 20, 2015, residents will be able to pick up tree seedlings at Drew University’s Simon Forum and Athletic Center.
+From Noon to 6 p.m. and 5 to 6 p.m. residents will be able to pick up tree seedlings at Drew University’s Simon Forum and Athletic Center.

 There will be a variety of tree types but the exact mix will not be known until the day of distribution.
 Seedlings, available on a first come, first served basis, also come with instructions on how to store, care for, and plant them.
 The guides help residents choose the right place on a property to plant a tree while keeping in mind the tree’s full-grown size in the future.
 Residents should plant the seedlings within 2 days after pick-up in order to prevent the roots from drying out.